ruszkipista/cims03-my-car/README.md

 - when was the last change on this user record

 ### 0.17 Fieldcatalog
-The data structure descriptors of every collections are stored in the Fieldcatalog collection.
+The data structure descriptors of every collection are stored in the Fieldcatalog collection.
 The following example describes the User entity.
 ```JSON
 { "collection_name": "users",
   "entity_name":     "user",